saiemtalhaa1/Operating-systems-coursework/Weekly-Journal/Week2.md

 - The assigned IPv4 address
 - The interface state was **UP**

+Correct network configuration is essential for reliable remote access and later firewall rule enforcement.

 ![Network Interface and IP Address](../Screenshots/Week2/Week2_2.png)

 ---

 ## 6. File Permission Configuration

-Basic file permissions were reviewed to understand Linux access control.
+Basic file permissions were reviewed to understand Linux access control at the operating system level.

 A test file was created and permissions were modified using:
 - `touch permissions.txt`
 - `chmod 700 permissions.txt`

-This ensures that only the file owner has full access.
+This configuration ensures that only the file owner has full access, supporting the principle of **least privilege** and reducing the risk of unauthorized data access.

 ![File Permission Change](../Screenshots/Week2/Week2_3.png)